The Czars: History

 Originally going by the name Titanic, The Czars was formed by Grant, Pearson, and Linsenmaier after Grant came back from a long stay in Germany in 1994.
 Prior to forming the band, John Grant aspired to be a translator in Germany before realizing that his English skills were poor and he would be unable to have the job he desired.
-The band went through numerous personnel changes in its early stages.
-It took a few years before the official line-up was formed: John Grant on vocals and piano, Jeff Linsenmaier on drums, Andy Monley and Roger Green on guitar, and Chris Pearson on bass.
+The band went through a few personnel changes in its early stages, although Grant and Pearson were the stable members through this period.
+It took a few years before the official Czars' line-up was formed: John Grant on vocals and piano, Jeff Linsenmaier on drums, Andy Monley and Roger Green on guitar, and Chris Pearson on bass.

-In 1996, the band's demos were released on the album Mood Swing through their own record label, Velveteen Records.
-The following year, the album The La Brea Tar Pits of Routine was also released by Velveteen Records.
-It has been noted by John Grant that the band and himself were dissatisfied with this album.
+In 1996, the band's demos were released on the album Mood Swing through Pearson's record label, Velveteen Records.
+The following year, the album The La Brea Tar Pits of Routine was also released by Pearson's Velveteen Records.
+It has been noted by John Grant that he was dissatisfied with this album.
 Grant personally felt that the songs on the album weren't strong on a lyrical level and some of his vocals were out of tune.
-Both releases were self-produced and self-released by the band.
+Both releases were produced by Bob Ferbrache and released by Chris Pearson on his label Velveteen Records.
 During this period of time, John Grant's lyrics were mostly improvised and he often added new words to his lyrics during live performances, making it difficult for Grant to ever do the same song twice.

 The same year The Czars released The La Brea Tar Pits of Routine, Simon Raymonde, former bassist of the Cocteau Twins, formed the record label Bella Union.
-Grant, a big fan of Cocteau Twins, used this as an opportunity to send a disc to the label.
-Raymonde was pleased with their efforts and saw potential in the band, but the tracks he received didn't impress him enough to immediately work with the band.
+Chris Pearson, looking for label interest, used this as an opportunity to send the La Brea CD to the label.
+Raymonde was initially pleased with these efforts and saw potential in the band, but the tracks he received didn't impress him enough to immediately work with the band.
 This did not end the relationship between Raymonde and The Czars.
 Instead, it opened up a line of communication between the two and The Czars continued to create demos to send to Raymonde.
+In early 1997, the band recorded 4 new songs with local engineer Bob Ferbrache in Denver as demos for the label.
 The demos that were sent after the initial disc impressed Raymonde and the band was invited to start an album on the Bella Union label.